Carmópolis

-Carmópolis is a municipality located in the Brazilian state of Sergipe.
+Carmópolis is a (/pt-BR/) municipality located in the Brazilian state of Sergipe.
 Its population was 16,937 (2020).
 Carmópolis covers 45.66 km2 and has a population density of 294.15 inhabitants per square kilometer.
 It is located 30.6 km from the state capital of Sergipe, Aracaju.
 Carmópolis borders on the municipalities of Japaratuba, Rosário do Catete, General Maynard, and Santo Amaro das Brotas, all in the state of Sergipe.